Events 2019

 Have you got a favourite historic place in Tooting you want to see featured on the internet?
 Is there a person, feature or memory you want to record on the web?

-Come along to Tooting Library on Saturday 20th July from 2-5pm when Tooting History Group will be uploading historic features to the Layers of London Website.
+Come along to Tooting Library from 2 to 5 pm when Tooting History Group will be uploading historic features to the Layers of London website.
 Bring your photos (and memories).
-Have a look at the Layers of London website at: https://www.layersoflondon.org/

-Were you evacuated from London during the war?
-Do you know someone who was?
-Next Wednesday, 21st August at 2pm, there is a talk by historian Peter Daniel at The Furzedown Project in Moyser Road about the evacuation of children from London during the Second World War.
-The Furzedown Project is at 91-93, Moyser Road, SW16 6SJ.
+There will be a talk next Wednesday at 2 pm by historian Peter Daniel at the Furzedown Project in Moyser Road about the evacuation of children from London during the Second World War.

-As part of the Tooting Common Heritage Project, a special event has been organised at the Fossil Tree on Tooting Common for next Wednesday, 4 September, at 2.00 pm.
+As part of the Tooting Common Heritage Project, a special event has been organised at the Fossil Tree on Tooting Common for next Wednesday at 2 pm.

 Dr Paul Kendrick from the Natural History Museum will talk about the science behind the tree and Janet Smith from The Tooting History Group will give a short account of its history and how it came to be on the Common.